productive-programmer/phoenix-1.7-LiveView-Chat-App/README.md

 # Productive Programmer

-## Live Chat App with Phoenix LiveView 1.7 and TailwindCSS from ProductiveProgrammer.com
+## Phoenix 1.7 LiveView Chat App with TailwindCSS from ProductiveProgrammer.com

 This is the finished version of my phoenix 1.7 liveview chat app that I built during my project 1 walkthrough of the full version of my paid phoenix liveview course at https://ProductiveProgrammer.com